sonos/torch-to-nnef/docs/index.md

     ```

 !!! note
-    This project is still in it's early stage, if you encounter any bug please follow [Bug report](./contributing/guidelines.md)  section instructions
+    This project is still early stage, if you encounter any bug please follow [Bug report](./contributing/guidelines.md)  section instructions